Mauro-Rizzi/FileOutUtility/README.md

 # FileOutUtility
-FileOutUtility is a smallTalk class that seeks to add new behaviour to existing file out implementations.
+FileOutUtility is a SmallTalk class that seeks to add new behaviour to existing file out implementations.